Contextual Multi-Factor Authentication (MFA)

 Overview

-If you are looking for guidance on implementing MFA using FusionAuth, please review the MFA guide.
+For guidance on implementing MFA using FusionAuth, see the MFA documentation.

 • Did the user log in using an Identity Provider such as Google or OIDC?
-In this case, MFA is never required for the user.
+In this case, MFA is never required.

-• Has the device passed appropriate contextual checks such as being on a known device?
+• Has the device passed appropriate contextual checks, such as using a known device?

 No